mathesar-foundation/mathesar-wiki/team/guide/issue-triage.md

     Set the Project to "Mathesar".

     Within the project, ensure that the `status`, `priority`, and `work` fields are set.
+Set the `feature` field to the appropriate feature.

+    If you don't know what feature to put something in, talk to Kriti.

 1. **Set milestone**

-    If an issue is directly associated with a feature, put it in the milestone for that feature.
-Otherwise, put it in a "General Improvements" milestone according to priority.
-More urgent issues should go in this month's milestone, otherwise put it in a milestone in the next couple of months.
+    If an issue is directly associated with a milestone, put it in the milestone.
+Otherwise, put it in the "2023 or later" milestone.

     If you don't know what milestone to put something in, talk to Kriti.

     Do not create any new milestones.

 ## Notes on Labels and Milestones